sjg20/u-boot-concept/doc/develop/driver-model/fdt-rewrite.rst

 Example
 -------

-The controlcenterdc board (board/gdsys/a38x/controlcenterdc.c) features a board_fix_fdt function, in which six GPIO expanders (which might be present or not, since they are on daughter boards) on a I2C bus are queried for, and subsequently deactivated in the device tree if they are not present.
+The controlcenterdc board (board/gdsys/a38x/controlcenterdc.c) features an event-handler, in which six GPIO expanders (which might be present or not, since they are on daughter boards) on a I2C bus are queried for, and subsequently deactivated in the device tree if they are not present.